 Part 2: Why Does It Matter?

-Chapter 5: Why Does It Matter for Studying the OT?
+Chapter 5: Why Does the Septuagint Matter for Studying the Old Testament?

-Chapter 6: Why Does It Matter for Studying the NT?
+Chapter 6: Why Does the Septuagint Matter for Studying the New Testament?

 Chapter 7: What Kind of Authority Does the Septuagint Have?

 “It is good to have Lanier and Ross as reliable guides to the tricky but fascinating domain of the Greek Old Testament.
 Their short introduction is a rare achievement: introducing the complexities behind the term ‘Septuagint’ in a simple way without compromising accuracy.
 An excellent book.”